Nurturing Everyday Genius

 We need to spread the message far and wide that school isn’t good for kids and will become worse in the world of ten years from now.
 Children need to be mobilized to defend their rights, to boycott standardized assessments, demanding a sensible form of judgment.
 Children need to understand what alternatives already exist and are working well, and they need to understand that nobody on earth can give you an education except yourself.

-This article is © John Taylor Gatto.
-It was adapted from a keynote address delivered to the Australian Conference of Educational Leadership in Perth, Australia in October, 2004, then modified as an address to the Separation of School and State Alliance, Washington, DC, also in October, 2004.
+This article was adapted and edited from a keynote address delivered to the Australian Conference of Educational Leadership in Perth, Australia in October, 2004.
+It was published in Life Learning Magazine in 2005.